ItsOrv/Ai-Society/README.md

 The code is structured so you can easily add new algorithms, modify the environment, or experiment with different communication protocols.

+## Educational Scope

+This project is designed for **educational and research purposes**.
+It demonstrates:

+- How PPO works internally (no framework abstractions)
+- How neural networks compute gradients manually
+- How multi-agent systems can coordinate through communication
+- How reward shaping guides learning

+The implementation prioritizes **clarity and correctness** over performance.
+All algorithms are implemented from first principles with explicit gradient computation.

 ## Extending

 Want to add another RL algorithm?
 The structure makes it straightforward.
 Same for environment modifications or new communication strategies.
 The codebase is modular enough that you can swap components without breaking everything.